-Corporate employees hired on or after September 1, 2009, and who are vested in the Cash Balance benefit can take their account balance in lump sum or in annuity form.
+Corporate employees hired on or after September 1, 2009, are entitled to participate in the "cash balance" retirement program.
 Corporate employees hired prior to September 1, 2009, including all named executive officers who are vested and who begin to take their pension benefit at age 65 or whose age and years of service when added together equal 90, receive an annual pension equal to 1.75% of their highest average 60-month compensation annualized up to the limits permitted by the Internal Revenue Code, minus covered compensation multiplied by the appropriate Social Security offset percentage, multiplied by the number of years of credited service under The TWPC Retirement Benefits Schedule, with credited service limited to 30 years.
 An annual cash pension supplement is also provided to assist in payment of retiree medical coverage equal to \$200 multiplied by the number of years of credited service under The TWPC Retirement Benefits Schedule.
 An additional cash pension supplement of \$3,000 per year is provided to participants who retire and commence benefit payment after age 55, but prior to age 65, and who had ten years of service at retirement.
 The pre-age 65 supplement is discontinued when the retiree qualifies for Medicare (the month prior to the 65th birthday).

 The Company matches dollar for dollar up to 3% on compensation permitted by the Internal Revenue Service for corporate employees hired on or after September 1, 2009, and who participate in the 401(k) plan.
 The Company matches \$1.30 on the dollar up to 4% on compensation permitted by the Internal Revenue Service for all corporate employees who were hired prior to September 1, 2009, and who participate in the 401(k) plan.
+A participant must complete an eligibility year of service to qualify for matching contributions.

-Effective January 1, 1989, the Company adopted an unfunded SERP, which was designed to retain and recruit key executives.
-Participants in the SERP, including named executive officers, are selected by management as employees whom management most wants to retain, because of their superior performance, and approved by the Committee.
+The Company also maintains an unfunded SERP, which is designed to retain and recruit key executives.
+Participants in the SERP, including named executive officers, are selected by management as employees whom management most wants to retain because of their superior performance, and are approved by the Committee.

 To offset limitations placed on the income that can be considered in the formulas of retirement plans by the IRS, the SERP provides a "supplemental normal retirement benefit."
 This benefit is calculated under the rules of the qualified benefit retirement plan, but without reference to the IRS-imposed income limitations, and includes in the calculation earnings from annual bonuses in the case of certain key executives (including the named executive officers).
-In any instance in which a retiring executive's supplemented normal retirement benefit exceeds the benefit payable by the qualified benefit plan or plans (\$195,000 in 2010), the Company will pay the excess to him or her as a supplemental retirement benefit.
+In any instance in which a retiring executive's supplemented normal retirement benefit exceeds the benefit payable by the qualified benefit plan or plans (\$195,000 in 2011), the Company will pay the excess to him or her as a supplemental retirement benefit.

-The SERP also provides key executives, including the named executive officers, with tax-deferred accruals of amounts proportionate to the benefits available to non-highly compensated participants in the

-Company's 401(k) savings plan, to the extent that benefits exceed those under the Company's basic plans because of the tax law limitations (\$49,000 in 2010).
+The SERP also provides key executives, including the named executive officers, with tax-deferred accruals of amounts proportionate to the benefits available to non-highly compensated participants in the Company's 401(k) savings plan, to the extent that benefits exceed those under the Company's basic plans because of the tax law limitations (\$49,000 in 2011).
 The executive is required to defer compensation to the SERP savings plan in order to receive the applicable matching company credit each year.
-In 2006, Mr. Graham waived his right to maintain a separate unfunded savings plan account under the SERP.
+Mr. Graham has waived his right to maintain a separate unfunded savings plan account under the SERP.